Frequently Asked Questions

 - greater than 30 is considered to be a forecast with high skill

-A forecast with zero skill gives no additional information when compared to the historical reference.
+A forecast with zero skill gives no additional information when compared with the historical reference.

 - How do I interpret the model validation graphs?